-Every Friday the principal hosts parent meetings.
+The principal prides herself in hosting parent meetings.
 The first Friday of every month is Coffee with the Principal.
 Coffee with the Principal provides information to parents about resources available in the community.
 The second Friday of the month, is the Parent-Teacher-Organization (PTO).
 With PTO, school-wide events are planned, organized for all students.
 PTO is a collaborative body of parents working towards a common purpose of supporting all students TK-6th grade.
 The third Friday of each month is dedicated to the English Language Advisory Committee (ELAC).
 During ELAC information regarding data on our English language Learners, resources, and information on best instructional strategies are delivered to parents to best support their children at home.